xuankimtran/docs-1/pages/katalon-studio/new/what-is-new-79.md

 See the [how-to guide](https://docs.katalon.com/katalon-studio/how-to-guides/set-new-default-JRE.html) for more detailed instructions.

+### Katalon Class File Decompiler for debugging

+In previous versions, you have to manually find, and attach source code of the 3rd-party libraries to prepare for debugging test scripts.
+In v7.9 and later, with **Katalon Class File Decompiler** enabled by default for all Katalon Studio instances, you can always access a class file's source code for debug.
+[Learn more](https://docs.katalon.com/katalon-studio/docs/class-decompiler.html)

-### **Empowered Groovy scripting capabilities**
+## Empowered Groovy scripting capabilities

 Another primary enhancement is shipped in this release is the Groovy framework upgrade from v2.4.7 to v3.0.
 Along with the Eclipse upgrade, it was also tested by our pioneer users for months before its official launch.

 This upgrade addresses the limitations of Groovy 2.4.7 and equips those of you using Groovy script with the [latest Groovy technologies](https://groovy-lang.org/releasenotes/groovy-3.0.html).

-### **More reliable and secure macOS packages**
+## More reliable and secure macOS packages

 All Katalon Studio and Katalon Runtime Engine packages now are to be notarized for macOS Catalina (10.15.x) as a required step in our distribution process.
-Understand [why we notarize our software](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution#overview).
+Understand [why we notarize our macOS software](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution#overview).

-### **Extended utilities for debugging**

-To read the 3rd-party libraries' source code for debugging test scripts, you can either attach source code, a default feature supported by Eclipse or decompiling the class files.
-[Learn more]()

-In previous versions, only users with Enterprise license can view and interact with the source code compressed in the `com.kms.katalon.core*` packages.
-Now, this feature is accessible by all Katalon Studio users.

-### **qTest Integration Enhancements**
+## qTest Integration Enhancements

 We made several changes to improve the integration with qTest.
 Particularly, those of you using qTest can pass Build information and submit screenshots to qTest Manager along with other test logs and reports for analyzing test results better.